-The Sicily Classic tour is a perfect way to digest them in person.
+The Sicily Classic 11 Nights/12 days Tour is a perfect way to digest them in person.
 From buffet breakfasts to wine tasting events and a visit of the best fine dining restaurants, you will see both the modern side of Sicily and taste the culture through its culinary specialties.
 On top of that, this tour lets you visit a lot of cathedrals dating back to 5th century BC as the blossoming era of this region.
-From Segesta to Erice, Monreale and Palermo as the biggest city in Sicilia, you will visit a lot of Italian and Greek temples, ancient town walls, churches and various other remains.
+From Segesta to Erice, Monreale and Palermo as the biggest city in Sicilia, you will visit a lot of Greek temples, ancient town walls, churches and various other remains.

 Ragusa, Siracusa and Modica are the following stops, each known for its unique culture and amazing architecture, influenced by the Greek and Byzantine times.
 The end is reserved for the magical Savoca and Taormina, places that offer glorious views on the landscape and probably the best sunsets in this region.
 So, why not take a step back in time and explore Sicily?

 Sicily Art and History Tour | 11 Nights/12 Days

 Day 01: Palermo | Upon arrival at Palermo airport please proceed through the Passport Control and collect your luggage inside the customs area.
 Just outside this area meet your assistant and driver who will transfer you to your Hotel.
 The rest of the day is at leisure.
 Overnight in Palermo.